PrefectHQ/prefect-gcp/docs/index.md

 prefect deployment run cloud-run-job-flow/cloud-run-deployment
 ```

-You should see `Hello, Prefect!` eventually logged.
+Once the flow run has completed, you will see `Hello, Prefect!` logged in the Prefect UI.

 !!! info "No class found for dispatch key"